-For example, the PSA will describe the servicer’s compensation.
+For example, the PSA might describe the servicer’s compensation.
 Often, the servicer is entitled to retain the late charges, NSF fees, reconveyance fees, assumption fees, or other fees that it collects.
 (Learn about the different types of fees that can be charged on mortgage loans.)

-The PSA will also carefully describe the loan servicer’s responsibilities pertaining to collecting payments, handling loss mitigation (including the authority to modify loans), and foreclosure.
+The PSA will likely also carefully describe the loan servicer’s responsibilities pertaining to collecting payments, handling loss mitigation (including the authority to modify loans), and foreclosure.

 Not all trusts are listed with the SEC so you may not be able to find the PSA related to your loan using this method.